cmmiller26/ai-fun-token-wheel/docs/DEPLOYMENT.md

 The project includes a GitHub Actions workflow that automatically:

 1. Builds the unified Docker image (frontend + backend)
-2. Uses the `HF_TOKEN` repository secret to include both GPT-2 and Llama 3.2 1B
+2. Downloads and includes both GPT-2 and TinyLlama 1.1B (no authentication required)
 3. Pushes it to GitHub Container Registry with tags for both the commit SHA and `main`

 This happens on every push to the main branch.

-**Setting up HF_TOKEN for GitHub Actions:**

-1. Get your HuggingFace token from <https://huggingface.co/settings/tokens>
-2. Accept the Llama 3.2 1B license at <https://huggingface.co/meta-llama/Llama-3.2-1B>
-3. Go to your repository → Settings → Secrets and variables → Actions
-4. Click "New repository secret"
-5. Name: `HF_TOKEN`
-6. Value: Your HuggingFace token
-7. Click "Add secret"

-The workflow will automatically use this secret during Docker builds to include both models.
+No secrets or tokens required - both models are ungated.

 ### Using Pre-built Images